 Living with Dyslexia

 Think about what it would be like if on every level you seemed to be a completely normal person but there was a genetic difference that caused you to stand out.
-Often you are labeled as lazy, slow, slothful, without discipline and at time just plain stupid.
-Not because you were less intelligent or were mentally deficient but because you see written language differently and in some cases your mind interprets differently.
+Often you are labeled as lazy, slow, slothful, without discipline and at times just plain stupid.
+Not because you were less intelligent or were mentally deficient but because you see written language differently and in some cases, your mind interprets differently.

-When consider the uses of the written word, we don’t seem to realize how new of an invention it is and how only until the modern area was it a sign of intelligence.
+When considering the uses of the written word, we don’t seem to realize how new of an invention it is and how only until the modern area was it a sign of intelligence.
 There has been this concept since the middle of the 19th century that if we could teach people to read and write, it would launch a golden age and end poverty.
 It quickly became a standard of measuring one’s intelligence.
 Those that couldn’t read or write were considered Stupid, Uneducated, Lazy or sub-human.
 The increased use of the written word in daily life has made it almost impossible to function without at least the most basic ability to read and write.

 From early on in my education I knew that was something different about me.
 I saw the written language as some kind of secret code that everyone seemed to have the key to but me.
-While I excelled in Math, History and science, I was always limited by this secret code.
+While I excelled in Math, History, and science, I was always limited by this secret code.
 There was a number of titles thrown at me during my elementary education.
-Under achiever, lazy, behavioral problem, and even anti-social.
-It was confusing and embarrassing to watch as my fellow classmates who often struggled with even the simplest of concepts, would excell well past me and I kept being delegated to the slower learners programs.
+Underachiever, lazy, behavioral problem, and even anti-social.
+It was confusing and embarrassing to watch as my fellow classmates who often struggled with even the simplest of concepts, would excel well past me and I kept being delegated to the slower learners programs.
 I quickly began to see school as torture sessions involving material that was years behind me.

-I’m not saying there wasn’t members of my family and teachers that tried to help.
-My Grandmother who was a school teacher for more than 40 years would drill me with flash cards and read with me on a regular bases.
+I’m not saying there weren’t members of my family and teachers that tried to help.
+My Grandmother who was a school teacher for more than 40 years would drill me with flash cards and read with me on a regular base.
 She instilled a love of fiction in me that I have to this day.
 The education professional approach at first was to get me tutoring and have me stay late at school to help me through it.
 This soon turned to frustration and endless supervision as I struggled through the set reading and writing assignments.
-Toward the middle of 3rd grade I had completely lost all respect of the education system and authority in general.
+Toward the middle of 3rd grade, I had completely lost all respect of the education system and authority in general.
 They just couldn’t see that I saw the text differently.
-Toward the end it was more about supervision than education.
+Toward the end, it was more about supervision than education.

 The part that they didn’t understand is that my mind works differently when addressing written text and images.
 I simply do not see them the same way.
-While with math I excelled because I saw patterns and logic, the English alphabet and it’s way of combining letters didn’t have these patterns.
-Also the way that sentences were constructed made little or no sense.
+While with math I excelled because I saw patterns and logic, the English alphabet and its way of combining letters didn’t have these patterns.
+Also, the way that sentences were constructed made little or no sense.
 I would often completely skip over words that seemed unimportant.
 It was like my mind seemed to be only interested in the meat of the writing and had no interest in the window dressing.
 So, my mind would skip adjectives, pronouns and a few verbs here and there.
 Part of this was because my mind was moving much faster than my reading and writing skills.
-In fact some of the same methods I was using are used by speed readers.
+In fact, some of the same methods I was using are used by speed readers.

 My comprehension of the spoken word has always been high.
 I learned early on to pay attention to lectures and get involved in class discussion.
 Surprisingly, I retained the knowledge very easily.
-Often scouring on the higher end of the test results.
+Often scoring on the higher end of the test results.
 Even when I did struggle through reading a book, my comprehension could be called upon to give very detailed reports on the text.
 If I was forced to write out the report, I would grade low due to misspelled or missing words.
 So, here comes that laziness label again.

 Many see the main clue to Dyslexia as transposing letters and numbers.
 There were signs of that in grade school.
 I struggled with lowercase Bs and Ds.
 Cursive was the blessing that ended that issue, I would just imagine the cursive version of D and decide from there.
-Also to this day I struggle with left and right.
+Also to this day, I struggle with left and right.
 I have to picture something in my head like throwing a ball or hitting something to remember which is my left or my right.
 As far as number and letters switching when I look at them, I’ve never noticed, they always seem to be in the same order to me.
-Maybe they are different to you.
+Maybe they appear different to you.
 However, I’ve had employers ask me if I was Dyslexic after reading an application because I had transposed letters.
-Something about the stress of trying to be prefect on an application brings it out.
+Something about the stress of trying to be perfect on an application brings it out.

-The problem with being diagnosed with disease or disorder is that it is a double edged sword.
-Yes, it is wonderful and great to be informed about what your issue is but at the same time it will be a label that you will live with the rest of your life and there is simply no cure.
+The problem with being diagnosed with disease or disorder is that it is a double-edged sword.
+Yes, it is wonderful and great to be informed about what your issue is but at the same time, it will be a label that you will live with the rest of your life and there is simply no cure.
 In the 1980s it was defined as a learning disorder.
-Which I guess,, yes it is but the reality is that it is a learning disorder that may not exist if reading, writing, spelling and math were taught differently.
-The disorder was first coined in 1887 by Rudolf Berlin, as someone with average intelligence that has difficulty with learning reading, writing and spelling.
+Which I guess, yes it is but the reality is that it is a learning disorder that may not exist if reading, writing, spelling, and math were taught differently.
+The disorder was first coined in 1887 by Rudolf Berlin, as someone with average intelligence that has difficulty with learning reading, writing, and spelling.
 Not surprising that this was during a period where reading and writing began to become more commonplace.
 A lot of my anxiety about being diagnosed with dyslexia was that I would be labeled as having a learning disability.

 So when I was loaded into the car for the 2 hours trip to Iowa City, I have to say, that I was hoping not to have Dyslexia.
-I could have easily lived with being considered lazy to be honest.
+I could have easily lived with being considered lazy, to be honest.
 However, I was diagnosed with Dyslexia when I was around 11 years old.
 I could tell that it was a great relief to all the adults around me because it proved that they had not let me down.
 Well, some had but a majority of them just didn’t know how to help me.
 This would be an ongoing problem well into High School and beyond.

 Dyslexia kind of became the star of the LD world in the 1980s.
 Many theories and treatments were suggested.
 The plain and simple truth is that no public school in the United States had the resources or understanding needed to teach someone with the condition.
 I say condition but it really isn’t.
 The fact is that it is simply there is a discount with the area of the brain used for language.
 A person with Dyslexia uses other parts of the brain when dealing with the written word.
 It is why some have found, including myself that reading aloud to yourself helps with comprehension.
 It’s a genetic, physical difference not an abnormality but an adaptation.
 It is why often those with Dyslexia excel in creativity and are more prone to think outside of the box.
 The condition tends to cause one to focus on these strengths and find an answer to the problem that is outside of convention.